emildrw/QuickTransfer/README.md

     6. Client sends a RENAME:
         1. Server responds with a RENAME_ANSWER.
         2. Go to step (3).
+    7. Client sends a REMOVE:
+        1. Server responds with a REMOVE_ANSWER.
+        2. Go to step (3).
-    7. Client sends a DISCONNECT:
+    8. Client sends a DISCONNECT:
         1. Server closes the connection and exits.
         2. Client also closes the connection and exits.